How can you tell if you are co-dependent?

 OBSERVE THESE BEHAVIORS OF CODEPENDENCY

 ● Tend to over-emote at people without realizing it, invading a boundary, and setting up a negative feedback loop; you over-emote, they mentally back away, you misinterpret as inadequate and “try harder”, than back to over-emoting, etc.

-● Find it difficult to set boundaries for the other persons’ behavior.
+● Face difficulties with setting boundaries for the other persons’ behavior.

-● Feel responsible for the lack of success or ambition of others.
+● Have a sense of responsibility for the lack of success or ambition of others.

 ● Find it difficult or impossible to end an obviously dysfunctional relationship.